mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/_readme.md

 - link is made in home to ramdisk
 - for keyboard shortcut, to make change permanent and to activate it, you need to edit created keyboard shortcut via GUI changing keyboard binding

 TODO
+investigate why for liveUSB tlp config of wifi off during boot is not honored

+TODO
 use org.cinnamon.* soemthing to store info, e.g. paths maybe understand how trap is working in bash scripts, why some errors are caught, some are not